senior-design-director-mcp

 Senior Design Director MCP

-Senior Design Director MCP is a Model Context Protocol (MCP) server that gives your AI agent the capabilities of a senior creative director.
-It runs a structured 15-question project discovery process, generates complete design systems for web and premium mobile apps (iOS, Android, React Native, Flutter), validates WCAG accessibility, analyzes Core Web Vitals and native app performance, and delivers production-ready component templates, all grounded in a persistent project brief so every design decision stays consistent.
+Senior Design Director MCP gives your AI coding agent the capabilities of a senior creative director.
+It runs a structured 15-question project discovery process, generates complete design systems for web and mobile (iOS, Android, React Native, Flutter), validates WCAG accessibility, analyzes Core Web Vitals, and delivers production-ready component templates — all grounded in a persistent project brief so every design decision stays consistent.

-Most AI design tools give you generic answers.
-This server works differently: it starts by deeply understanding your project, your audience, brand positioning, competitive landscape, and narrative arc, and then derives every color, typographic, and content decision from that context.
+Most AI design tools give generic answers.
+This server starts by deeply understanding your project — audience, brand positioning, competitive landscape, narrative arc — and derives every color, typographic, and content decision from that context.

-- Systematic: color palettes, type scales, spacing, motion, and components are all connected to one design system
+- Systematic — color, type, spacing, motion, and components are all connected to one design system

-- Standards-compliant: WCAG 2.1 AA accessibility and Core Web Vitals are built into the workflow, not added at the end
+- Standards-compliant — WCAG 2.1 AA accessibility and Core Web Vitals built into the workflow, not bolted on at the end

-- Persistent: project briefs are saved to disk and survive server restarts, so context carries across every conversation
+- Persistent — project briefs survive server restarts and carry context across every conversation

 Quick Start